 “Those people who don’t know Mallorca will discover that it is much more than sun and beach.” – Julian Looman, star of The Mallorca Files (to El Diario de Mallorca)

-The Mallorca Files is poised to be one of the biggest hits of the upcoming winter television season.
-The much-anticipated series was pre-sold to stations in New Zealand, Japan, Finland, Czech Republic, Norway, Denmark and Sweden ahead of MIPCOM, the Cannes-based yearly global market trade show where content providers buy their entertainment content for the year.
+The Mallorca Files has turned out to be one of the biggest hits of the winter television season.
+Even before its launch at the end of November, 2019, the much-anticipated series was pre-sold to stations in New Zealand, Japan, Finland, Czech Republic, Norway, Denmark and Sweden ahead of MIPCOM, the Cannes-based yearly global market trade show where content providers buy their entertainment content for the year.
+When the first series premiered, it set a daytime audience record, and the rerun had 2.3 million people hooked to the screen.
+Right at this time, the production is setting about filming the remaining eight episodes, and again, all on Mallorca.

 Affordable Mallorca Tip: For our German readers: The series will be shown on ZDF as soon as synchronization is finished which will probably be sometime in spring 2020.